 - From the dealership

-If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank or lessor the money out of your pocket, because your insurance policy only pays the actual value of the vehicle at the time of loss and not what you owe on it.
+If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank or lessor the money out of your pocket, because your insurance policy only pays the actual cash value of the vehicle at the time of an accident or claim, and not what you owe on it.